What Are Megapixels and How They Affect Photo Quality

 The short answer is: no, definitely not.
 This is one of the biggest marketing traps in camera and smartphone advertising.
 More megapixels increase image resolution, but quality goes far beyond that.

 Let me give you a practical example: the iPhone 14 Pro has a 48 MP main camera, while some Android phones boast 108 MP or even 200 MP cameras.
-But in practice, iPhone photos often show better overall quality, with more natural colors, less noise, and better low-light performance.
+But in practice, iPhone photos often show better overall quality.

 This happens because image quality depends on several factors: